 Before finally looking at optimizing off-page SEO and getting backlinks for your blog.

 SEO can seem super daunting when you first start.
 But think of it this way, the more SEO you do the more you will understand and improve.
 Everyone’s got to start somewhere!

 38 | Not Changing The WordPress Permalink Structure

-And if you follow the suggestions from Yoast SEO.
-It suggests putting your focus keyword in the page URL.
+And if you want to follow the suggestions from plugins like Yoast SEO or Rank Math.
+Then you’ll want to be able to put a focus keyword in the URL.

 Important: Changing this setting will break all old links that link to your content!
 So only change it if you’ve just started your blog.

 39 | Forgetting To Turn Back On Indexing